 Intelligence is an innate ability of the human mind to process information, memorize words, numbers, events, and associations, derive a solution of a problem and find links between associated details.
 Although it seems immeasurable, yet over past decades, leading psychologists have developed a way to test and measure this intelligence form to yield the result in a numerical score.
 This type of evaluation is known as an intelligence test.

 Watch this Article on Video

-It is important to note that a lot of factors affect the results that are usually obtained from IQ tests.
-In fact, this is another limitation of the intelligence testing because it can be affected by some factors which are not necessarily caused by the intelligence of the test taker.
-For instance, a test taker may be likely to be distracted by his surroundings and in the end of the day, the test result would be low but this does not in any way imply that his intelligence is low.
-More so, nowadays where IQ tests can be taken online, several substandard IQ tests are available online and since these tests claim to measure intelligence, the biasness of IQ tests is even greater.
+You know a lot of factors influence your IQ results.
+This tendency is another significant weakness of the IQ test because you can score different results with the change of variables.
+For instance, a test taker may be likely to be distracted by his surroundings, and at the end of the day, the test result would be low, but this does not in any way imply that his intelligence is low.
+More so, nowadays where IQ tests can be taken online, several free IQ tests are available online, and since these tests claim to measure your intelligence, the biases of IQ tests is even more significant.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.